-- The owner of the vehicle: If the driver was not the owner of the vehicle, the vehicle owner may ultimately be responsible for the accident.
+- The vehicle’s owner: If the driver was not the vehicle’s owner, the vehicle owner may ultimately be responsible for the accident.
 Vehicle owners are responsible for regularly maintaining their vehicles, including components like tires.
 They should regularly check tire pressure, tread wear, and alignment so that they can promptly correct any discovered issues.
 If they fail to take care of their vehicle, they may be held responsible for any resulting accident caused by mechanical failure.

 - The trucking company: Many tire blowout accidents involve commercial trucks.
-Trucking companies are responsible for ensuring that trucks are safe to operate and may be held liable if a tire blowout occurs.
+Trucking companies are responsible for ensuring that trucks operate safely and may be held liable if a tire blowout occurs.

 - The mechanic: In some situations, a mechanic or the company responsible for maintaining vehicles may be at fault for a blowout if they negligently repaired the vehicle.

 - The tire manufacturer: If the tire was defective due to a manufacturing error, the tire manufacturer may be held responsible for the tire blowout.

 - The government: If a road hazard caused the accident, the governmental entity responsible for maintaining the roadway may be to blame.

 Contact our McAllen Tire Blowout Accident Attorneys today

 In tire blowout cases, it can be an arduous process to determine who is liable for an accident.
 However, if a personal injury attorney can preserve the evidence and obtain the tire that was involved in the blowout, they may be able to determine the cause of the accident by having the tire analyzed by an expert.
 This analysis may determine that the tread was deeply worn and the tire should have been replaced or that a manufacturing defect was present.